Mark Warburton: Coaching career

-Warburton began his coaching career in a part-time role at St. Clement Danes School in Chorleywood while working as a trader.
+Warburton began his coaching career in a part-time role at St. Clement Danes School in Chorleywood while working at the operational dealing department of a bank.
 He later said to his wife, "we have the money in the bank, the house is paid for, our lifestyle won't change.
 I want to do this: 10 years to achieve something in the game.
 It's now or never".
 After leaving his trading job in the early 2000s, he spent his own money travelling around Europe, watching coaching sessions at Sporting CP, Ajax, Valencia, Barcelona and Willem II.

 Warburton was offered a permanent coaching job with Watford, at U9 through to U16 level and was appointed manager of the academy in 2006.
 After a reshuffle in 2009, he became assistant academy manager for U17 to U19 age groups.
 While at Watford, he established links with Harefield Academy.
 Warburton left Watford in February 2010 to "pursue other sporting interests".
 Warburton later said in 2014 that he left Watford because he "had a fall out with one or two people.
 I was treated very shabbily, but they have gone now, so I've got no grudges against the club".

 Nicky Forster was appointed caretaker manager of League One side Brentford in February 2011 and named Warburton as first team coach.
 Warburton had previously worked with Brentford owner Matthew Benham on the NextGen Series and explained that he "got a call from the owner at 1:30 in the morning, asking if I would come in to assist Nicky.
 I didn't know a lot about Brentford or know any of the players, so I stayed up for the rest of the night looking at player profiles".
 Following a successful interim period, Forster was given the role on a permanent basis until the end of the 2010–11 season.
 Warburton assisted Forster until the end of the season.
 After the departure of Rösler to Championship side Wigan Athletic on 7 December 2013, assistant manager Alan Kernaghan took charge of the team for that day's 3–2 FA Cup second round defeat away to Carlisle United.
 Warburton was included as part of the coaching team, alongside first team coach Peter Farrell.

 On 24 June 2022, West Ham United appointed Warburton as a first-team coach, becoming part of manager David Moyes' backroom staff.

 He left the club in June 2023 wishing to seek out a more senior role in football.